WHAT IS WAGYU BEEF?

 Due to the high level of natural marbling, the meat texture is extremely fine making for a very soft buttery mouthfeel when eating.

 The high fat marbling to meat ratio also gives the wagyu beef a very low melting point which is in fat lower than the human body temperature requiring only quick sear or indeed eaten raw.

-In a typical wagyu steak , mono-unsaturated to saturated fat ratio is higher in Wagyu than in other beef and, the saturated fat in wagyu contains the heart friendly stearic acid making for an altogether unique chemical makeup and fatty acid rich content.
+In a typical wagyu steak, the mono-unsaturated to saturated fat ratio is higher in Wagyu than in other beef and, the saturated fat in wagyu contains the heart-friendly stearic acid making for an altogether unique chemical makeup and fatty acid-rich content.

 WAGYU STEAK PRICE.
 A DARK UNDERBELLY AND A CASH COW, LITERALLY!